zuri-training/Tcgen-team80/README.md

     `git push origin branchName` - This creates the branch remotely and pushes to that branch on the Github
 10. Go to Github and create a new pull request to the main branch.
 It will then be reviewed and merged into the master.

+##How To Navigate Repositorty
+1. `Tcgen-team80` is the django project folder.
+2. `termsgen` is the django app folder.
+This where your views, urls, templates, and statics go.

 ## Contributors
 __Oreoluwa Fakolujo__(Team Lead)
 * Github- https://github.com/orefakolujo